D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Warriors

-The Los Angeles Lakers, D'Angelo Russell included, will play at 10:00 PM on Monday versus the Golden State Warriors in the 2023 NBA Playoffs.
+D'Angelo Russell and the rest of the Los Angeles Lakers hit the court versus the Golden State Warriors in the NBA Playoffs on Wednesday, at 10:00 PM ET.

-In this article, we look at Russell's available prop bets, providing stats to help you figure out the best wagers to make.
+Below, we look at Russell's stats and trends to help you find the top prop bets.

 D'Angelo Russell Prop Bets vs. the Warriors